Skip to main content

 • “Show me the Channel dimension groups”

-• “How is this custom dimension configured?”
+• “How is this grouped dimension configured?”

 NameTypeRequiredDescription